StephenNeverMore/Gif_Maker_Privacy_Policy/index.md

 ## Privacy Policy

 GIF Maker knows that you take your right to privacy very seriously, and so do we!
 We are committed to protecting your privacy.
-Any information provided to us, including the collection, use, and maintaining of personal information by GIF Maker - GIF Editor, will never be released to others without your prior consent.
-The information that is collected will be exclusively used to enhance your experience while using GIF Maker - GIF Editor.
+Any information provided to us, including the collection, use, and maintaining of personal information by GIF Maker, will never be released to others without your prior consent.
+The information that is collected will be exclusively used to enhance your experience while using GIF Maker.

 ### Information Gathered

-When using GIF Maker - GIF Editor, we may utilize the use of cookies to collect general information to enhance your experience.
+When using GIF Maker, we may utilize the use of cookies to collect general information to enhance your experience.
 These cookies create a small text file sent by your device each time you visit our webpage.
 The use of such cookies is to store certain information like language preferences for easier accessibility at next login, speedup login time, and evaluate users overall experience to improve content on our site.
-You may use GIF Maker - GIF Editor without providing allowing cookies.
+You may use GIF Maker without providing allowing cookies.
 If you choose not accept cookies, you may not be able to use certain services.

 ### Personal Information

-No one likes a cat burglar; photos uploaded maintain the same copyright as before using GIF Maker - GIF Editor!
+No one likes a cat burglar; photos uploaded maintain the same copyright as before using GIF Maker!
 We do not, and will not store your photos anywhere.
-GIF Maker - GIF Editor will never use any user’s photos unless a user explicitly gives us permission to do so.
+GIF Maker will never use any user’s photos unless a user explicitly gives us permission to do so.
-GIF Maker - GIF Editor may save certain information provided on Facebook to be solely used to keep our users informed of updates and new features.
+GIF Maker may save certain information provided on Facebook to be solely used to keep our users informed of updates and new features.
 This information will not be shared by us with any 3rd parties.
 Other information such as user names, social networking information, or emails may be saved to follow up on user’s requests.

 ### Policy Updates